1. Home

 • Details about your trip including how you’re travelling and where you’re staying.

-It costs 7 euros to apply for an ETIAS, according to the Travel Europe website.
+It costs 7 euros to apply for an ETIAS—that's according to the Travel Europe website.

-The ETIAS is linked to your passport and lasts for up to 3 years or until your passport expires.
+Your ETIAS is linked to your passport and stays valid for up to 3 years.
+Or, until your passport expires, whichever comes first.

-It’s important to remember that the ETIAS doesn’t guarantee you entry.
-You also need your passport and any other relevant travel documents too, so remember to check your passport before you travel using our passport checker tool.
+Just a heads up: having an ETIAS doesn't automatically guarantee entry.
+You'll still need your passport and any other necessary travel documents.
+So remember to check your passport before you travel using our passport checker tool!

-If there’s a problem with your ETIAS, or you didn’t get one, you might not be allowed to enter the country you’re visiting.
+If your ETIAS isn't valid, or you forget to get one, you might not be allowed in.

-The EES is an automated system to record non-eu-nationals entry and exit into Europe for a short stay (90 days within 180 days).
+The EES is an automated system that can record non-EU-nationals entry and exit into Europe for a short stay (90 days within 180 days).

-From the end of 2024, you have to scan your passport at an automated self-service kiosk instead of having it stamped.
-The system captures:
+It's not launched yet.
+But, from mid-2025, you'll have to start scanning your passport at an automated self-service kiosk instead of having it stamped.

 • Your name